hieppham8083/stock-analysis/README.md

 ### Analysis and Challenges
 - There are 12 different stocks.
 We have to retrieve the ticker, the total daily volume, and the return on each stock.
-- Create the input box, chart headers, ticker array, and activate the worksheet, write the following the script:
+- Create the input box, chart headers, ticker array, and activate the worksheet, then write the following the script:

       '1a) Create a ticker Index
        Dim tickerIndex As Byte